Root Canal Treatment Canberra

 A root canal procedure is done when the cavity or tooth decay has infected the tooth nerve or dental pulp.
 Root canal treatment (RCT) is the cleaning, debridement, and sealing of the tooth root canal system.

-A tooth can have a single canal or multi root canals as in case with molars.
-A dental X ray radiograph is a very useful diagnostic aid in this procedure.
-The treatment is performed in two or three stages and is a very skilled procedure.
+A tooth can have a single canal or multi-root canal, as in the case of molars.
+A dental X-ray radiograph is a very useful diagnostic aid in this dental procedure.
+The dental treatment is performed in two or three stages and is a very skilled procedure.

 Patients in this situation often present with severe pain or abscess.
 The alternative to RCT is tooth extraction.
-Early tooth extractions, especially for younger patients, have long-term adverse consequences and harm the integrity of arch and bite.
+Early tooth extractions, especially for younger patients, have long-term adverse consequences and harm the integrity of the arch and bite.

-Contrary to common belief, root canal procedure is not traumatic or painful.
-Modern-day local anaesthetics are very effective in numbing the tooth and jaw to perform RCT chairside.
+Contrary to common belief, the root canal procedure is not traumatic or painful.
+Modern-day local anesthetics are very effective in numbing the tooth and jaw to perform RCT chairside.
 An endodontic file is used to clean and debride the root canal to devoid the tooth of any bacteria.

-The root treated tooth may require a full crown to prevent it from catastrophic fracture.
-Not all root treated teeth require crowns, a minimally damaged tooth can be restored with a direct filling material, whereas a tooth with large cavity often requires a crown.
+The root-treated tooth may require a full crown to prevent it from catastrophic fracture.
+Not all root-treated teeth require crowns; a minimally damaged tooth can be restored with a direct filling material, whereas a tooth with a large cavity often requires a crown.